Prairie Creek Park

-Situated on West French Drive, Prairie Cree Park is four miles west of U.S. 41 and one and six-tenths miles east of State Road 63 making it accessible from either highway.
+Situated on West French Drive, Prairie Cree Park is four miles west of U.S. 41 and one and six-tenths miles east of State Road 63, making it accessible from either highway.
 The park is a multipurpose park.
-Its distinctive feature is a beautiful grove of old growth sugar maple trees that in the fall of the year turn to a brilliant golden yellow, red and orange.
+Its distinctive feature is a beautiful grove of old growth sugar maple trees that, in the fall of the year, turn to brilliant golden yellows, reds, and oranges.

 Within the park proper, one long, moderate, continuous trail winds in and about the grounds with numerous access points.
 A small family graveyard sits on a hilltop, undisturbed in the woods on the east side of the park.
-Members of the Kerchieval family rest in peace at the very old site.
+Members of the Kerchieval family rest in peace at this site.

 On its south border, Prairie Creek Park adjoins a 13.4 acre lake.
 At the front of the park is a small 1.8 acre pond.
-Channel catfish, largemouth bass.
-Redear sunfish, bluegill, and black crappie are found in these bodies of water.
+Channel catfish, large mouth bass, redear sunfish, bluegill, and black crappie can be found in these bodies of water.

 The campground has approximately 40 modern sites with electricity and no primitive sites.
 The campground is divided into two sections, one much smaller than the other.
-Groups wanting to experience primitive camping set up tents in the small; clearing south of the pond, or set up in the smaller campground area, to keep their group contained.
-A modern shower house, restrooms and a dump station are available to campers.
+Groups wanting to experience primitive camping can set up tents in the small clearing to the south of the pond or set up in the smaller campground area to keep their group contained.
+A modern shower house, restrooms, and dump station are available to campers.

 Two picnic shelters on the parkland each seat 80 people comfortably and are available as rentals year-round.
 A large playground is available and is adjacent to the Maple Shelter.
-Across from Maple Shelter is a ball field with a backstop.
+Across from the Maple Shelter is a ball field with a backstop.
 Centered between the campground and the shelters is a multipurpose court with two tennis courts and basketball goals that attract enthusiasts of both sports.
 Nearby are four sets of horseshoe pits.
 To reserve picnic shelters please call our Administrative Office at 812-462-3392.